nwoeanhinnogaehr/tinyspec-cling/README.md

 ```

 Here, `cplx` is just an alias for `std::complex<double>`.

+See `synth.h` for info about working with buffers and the built-in audio processing library.

 Note the call to `next_hop_ratio` at the end---this is one of 3 built in functions that can be used to
 manipulate the parameters of the FFT synthesizer.